EN 099 Foundations of Writing

 3 credits (AS)

 Students read selected works by major British authors through the 18th century.
 Cultural and historical contexts are emphasized.
-The course requires a research-based paper on a writer of the student‘s choice.
-(Offered alternate fall terms) Prerequisite: 200-level literature course
+Prerequisite: EN 101 Academic Writing I.

 EN 315 British Literature: 1800-present